utxostack/utxo-stack-doc/docs/glossary.md

 ### Branch chain light client (RGB++ contract)

-An Branch chain light client deployed on the RGB++ layer.
+A Branch chain light client deployed on the RGB++ layer.
 RGB++ contracts can access the light client to prove the Branch chain's state.

 ### Challenge Period